-6. A drop of water dropped on his forehead.
-He was in Italy, was sweating violently and was drinking white Orvieto wine.
+6. A drop of water fell on his forehead.
+He was in Italy, was sweating violently, and was drinking white Orvieto wine.

 “There are no dreams that are absolutely reasonable and that do not contain some incoherence, anachronism or absurdity.”

 While ill (and being cared for by his mother) Alfred Maury, one of the grandfathers of oneirology, had a dream of the Reign of Terror (his mother?)

 and the French Revolution (revolting!), of which the guillotine is a symbol.

 The one sickness (Revolution) engendered the other (Reign of Terror).